-This independent provider of natural gas compression provides compression services to the midstream energy sector and gas lift compression services in artificial oil recovery.
+USAC is an independent provider of natural gas compression services to the midstream energy sector and gas lift compression services in artificial oil recovery.
 Its customer base comprises producers, processors, gatherers, and transporters of natural gas and crude oil.
-The company needed a workflow application that could support its reputation for industry-leading uptime and satisfy regulatory requirements for a publicly traded company as it grew 20%+ year over year.
+The company needed a workflow application that could support its reputation for industry-leading uptime and satisfy regulatory requirements for a publicly-traded company as it grew 20%+ year over year.

 The company’s Unit Database (UDB) system is critical to business operations as it manages everything from inventory management, client contracts, maintenance and support tickets and time sheets.
 Developed in the late 2000s, the application is used on a daily basis by nearly every employee across the company.
 While an independent contractor had customized the application to suit the company’s needs over the years, development was handled in an ad hoc manner.
 Unfortunately, the contractor lacked the skills and capacity to stay abreast ofthe company’s needs as a growing enterprise.
 As a result, the company’s agility was hindered, even as it was paying increasingly higher prices to the contractor.

 As a newly public company, the organization knew that SOX compliance was paramount.
 That, coupled with the fact that a large portion of the company comprises field technicians who work remotely and interact with numerous other departments within the organization, meant it needed to improve company-wide security and visibility.

 After considering his options – including hiring his own team of enterprise software developers the company’s Vice President of IT decided to outsource.
 This approach wasin keeping with the company’s philosophy of maintaining a lean IT group to ensure agility.

 Impressed by Headspring’s executive team, engineers and architects, he chose to partner with Headspring.